plutov/c4-diagram-example/README.md

 # Github Action

-There is a workflow as part of this repository that generates static page and publishes it to Github Pages.
+There is a workflow as part of this repository that generates a static page and publishes it to Github Pages.

 There are few other options for viewing the diagram:
 - Upload to Structurizr